ibm-cloud-docs/sell/software-catalog-details.md

 During the onboarding process, you provide certain details about your product that are displayed in the {{site.data.keyword.cloud}} catalog.
 The details include your product logo and description, a list of product features, supporting media, and a link to your warranted product documentation.
 {: shortdesc}

-## Define your catalog entry by using the console
+## Defining your catalog entry by using the console
 {: #catalog-entry}
 {: ui}